HomeLatest NewsGovTechRBI decides to build Automated Banknote Processing Centre in Jaipur

 The official paper also highlighted that the volume of banknotes in circulation has increased three-fold from March 2001 to March 2019, and is expected to rise further in the years to come.
 Besides, the supply of banknotes by the presses has increased about four times during the same tenure, and is expected to increase manifolds.

-“This has necessitated a relook at the present system of cash management and a need is felt to automate the handling of banknotes for receipt, storage, retrieval, processing and destruction, in line with the global changes, adopting modern technology,” mentioned the document.
+“This has necessitated a relook at the present system of cash management and a need is felt to automate the handling of banknotes for receipt, storage, retrieval, processing and destruction, in line with the global changes, adopting modern ,” mentioned the document.

 One of the activities at the proposed ABPC would be automated receipt and storage of fresh banknotes received from the printing presses, automated retrieval and dispatch of fresh banknotes to the identified issue offices (IOs)/CCs.